History

 Welcome to the History Department

-Explore the rich tapestry of human civilization at the University of Delaware's Department of History.
-Our distinguished faculty and cutting-edge curriculum will immerse you in the pivotal events, transformative ideas and captivating stories that have shaped our world across the centuries.
-Whether your passion lies in ancient empires, modern revolutions or the intricate threads connecting our global societies, the Department of History provides a vibrant intellectual community.
-Here, you will gain invaluable analytical skills, multicultural perspectives and a nuanced understanding of the past to better navigate the complexities of our present and future.
-Join us on an extraordinary journey through time and place as we uncover the narratives that define our shared human experience.
+Explore our shared human experience in the Department of History.
+Our distinguished faculty and engaging course offerings will immerse you in pivotal events, transformative ideas, and captivating stories.
+Whether your passion lies in ancient empires, modern revolutions, or topics like medicine or the environment, the Department of History provides a vibrant intellectual community.
+Here you will gain invaluable analytical skills, multicultural perspectives, and a deeper understanding of the past to help navigate the present and imagine the future.

 Why History?

-• Unexpected Doors: Whether you have a specific career goal, or whether you wish to gain skills in writing, research and analytical thinking that will provide a strong foundation for careers in many fields, you will find that studying in the Department of History will open unexpected doors.
+• A world of possibilities: Whether you have a specific professional career goal or wish to gain skills in writing, research, or analytical thinking that will provide a strong foundation for careers in many fields, you’ll find that studying in the Department of History will open doors to a world of possibilities.

 • Community Engagement: The University of Delaware's history department actively engages with the community through various programs and partnerships, enhancing students' educational experiences and contributing to local and regional historical preservation and education efforts.